SylwiaGrudkowska/JDemetra-documentation/pages/case-studies/simplesa-muliple.md

 7. When the user clicks on an individual time series in the *SAProcessing* window, detailed results are displayed in the panel below the list of the series.
-By default, a summary of results is displayed, accompanied by two graphs: original data, seasonally-adjusted series and the trend-cycle on the left and SI ratio values on the right.
+By default, a summary of results is displayed, accompanied by two graphs: an overlay graph on the left with the original data, seasonally-adjusted series and the trend-cycle and the SI ratio grapg on the right.
 These diagnostics and graphs are discussed in *JDemetra+ Reference Manual* (2017), Chapter 4 and Chapter 5 (see 5.2.2 for X-13ARIMA-SEATS, 5.2.1 for TRAMO/SEATS).